bazelbuild/bazel/site/docs/build-javascript.md

 # Directory structure         #
 ###############################

-# Globally cache downloaded artifacts.
-build --experimental_repository_cache=~/.bazel_cache/
-test --experimental_repository_cache=~/.bazel_cache/
-run --experimental_repository_cache=~/.bazel_cache/

-# Don't create bazel-* symlinks in the WORKSPACE directory.
-These
-# symlinks require .gitignore and may scare users.
-Instead, run
-# `bazel info bazel-bin` to find out where the outputs are stored.
-build --symlink_prefix=/

-# Another good choice is to create a dist/ directory.
-Then you can
-# use build --symlink_prefix=dist/ to get folders like dist/bin.
+# Artifacts are typically placed in a directory called "dist"
 # Be aware that this setup will still create a bazel-out symlink in
-# your project directory, which you may need to exclude from the
+# your project directory, which you must exclude from version control and your
 # editor's search path.
+build --symlink_prefix=dist/

 ###############################
 # Output                      #